basecamp/api/sections/brand_guidelines.md

 Brand Guidelines
 ================

-Thank you for making an app that works with ours.
-This page to help you brand your app so people don’t confuse your product with one of ours.
+Thanks making an app that works with ours!
+This guide will help you brand your app so people don’t confuse your product with one of ours.

 Naming your app